 Receive selected content straight into your inbox.

-While three in four participants revealed that they planned to retire by 50 to 70 years of age, few millennials stated that they won’t be able to retire due to their financial situation.
-Almost half the millennials agreed that they would have contributed more toward their retirement savings if they did not have college debt.
-“As America’s largest generation, millennials have fully arrived as investors… They matter now to all financial advisors and providers who are paying attention to generational changes among investors,” Spectrem’s president George Walper Jr. said in a statement (Think Advisor).
+While three in four participants revealed that they planned to retire by 50 to 70 years of age, a few Millennials stated that they won’t be able to retire due to their financial situation.
+Almost half of the Millennials agreed that they would have contributed more toward their retirement savings if they did not have college debt.
+“As America’s largest generation, Millennials have fully arrived as investors… They matter now to all financial advisors and providers who are paying attention to generational changes among investors,” Spectrem’s president George Walper Jr. said in a statement (Think Advisor).

 Among Millennials, the female population has done well financially when compared to previous generations.
 The percentage of women with a bachelor’s degree or higher has jumped from 21 percent in 1982 to 43 percent in recent times.
 Women’s earnings have risen by 32 percent since 1980.

 “Women are now the primary or co-equal earner in 66 percent of Millennial households, financial decision-makers in 62 percent of Millennial households, and investment decision-makers in 55 percent of Millennial households… Women of all generations hold nearly US$72 trillion dollars of wealth, account for 85 percent of all consumer purchases, determine 89 percent of decisions on bank accounts, and own 40 percent of stocks,” according to CNBC.

 According to Accenture, Millennial women list retirement planning as their most important financial concern.
 They tend to do more investment research than men.
 Female Millennial investors also bet for a longer term than their male counterparts and respond less to short-term opportunities.
 A study by two professors from UC Davis showed that women traded 45 percent less frequently than men.